Share this article!

 Yet, here I am again, sitting at my computer typing away on the keyboard doing what I feel most passionate about, what I’m good at, and what makes my soul happy.

-With the brain injury, I was mentally impaired to the point that I couldn’t tell you my phone number or kids’ ages, speak understandably, or coordinate the act of moving my arms and legs to run.
-Making a grilled cheese sandwich was an applaud-worthy accomplishment.
+After, with the brain injury, I was mentally impaired to the point that I couldn’t tell you my phone number or kids’ ages, speak understandably, or coordinate the act of moving my arms and legs to walk normally.
+Making a grilled cheese sandwich in occupational therapy was an applaud-worthy accomplishment.

-Over the coming years as I healed and slowly came back into consciousness, my brain connected the dots and memories came flooding back along with the capability to think intelligently and reason accompanied by my old friends rumination and worry.
-My challenge was to hang onto the glimpse of peace, sense of child-like wonder, and ability to exist in the present that the brain injury had given me.
+Over the coming years as I healed and slowly came back into consciousness, my brain started connecting the dots and memories came back along with the capability to think intelligently and reason.
+These abilities were accompanied by my old friends rumination and worry.

-As part of rehabilitating my brain, I learned mindfulness, meditation, thought reframing, visualization, and other mental health tools which I used to keep my mind from wandering down the slippery slope of darkness and fear that led to the suicide attempt.
-Every time it started down that path, I’d yank it back with one of my newly learned practices.
+As part of rehabilitating my brain, I learned mindfulness, meditation, thought reframing, visualization, and other mental health tools.
+I used them daily to keep my mind from sliding into the darkness and fear that led me to attempt to end my life.
+Every time my mind started down that path, I’d yank it back with one of my newly learned practices.

 These days, I remind myself to think of and put my energy into the possibilities, not the problems: past, present, or future.
 This doesn’t mean that I ignore reality and live in an illusory world with rainbows and sunshine all the time.
 It means that I acknowledge and accept what is: both good and bad, consider the possible consequences and outcomes, and choose to focus my energy on creating positive while being prepared to respond to whatever arises and work with it for my good.